simonwjackson/tmesh/README.md

 * 🔀 Seamless switching: Easily navigate and switch between sessions on all hosts.
 * 🌐 Network Persistance: Maintains remote sessions between network disruptions.
 * 🎚️ Customizable: Define your own list of potential sessions and apps for each host.

+> [!IMPORTANT]
+> This repo is provided as-is and is primarily developed for my own workflows.
+As such, I offer no guarantees of regular updates or support.
+Bug fixes and feature enhancements will be implemented at my discretion, and only if they align with my personal use-cases.
+Feel free to fork the project and customize it to your needs, but please understand my involvement in further development will be intermittent.

 ## Try it out